 International Women’s Day is the ideal time to take a closer look at the role of women in the field of dentistry.

-The holiday has become a staple in areas across Canada, but when exactly did it begin — and why do we celebrate it now?
+Family Day has become a staple in areas across Canada, but when exactly did it begin — and why do we celebrate it now?
 Take a closer look at how Family Day got started in Canada, and see our suggestions for a fun celebration with your family this year.

-By the time you’re reading this, you may already know that Punxsutawney Phil saw his shadow today, thereby warning residents of Pennsylvania to expect 6 more weeks of winter.
-Here in Canada, Nova Scotia’s Shubenacadie Sam did not see his shadow, nor did Alberta’s Balzac Billy, giving us some hope that winter’s end is around the corner.
-But Ontario’s Wiarton Willie swung the prognosticating rodent pendulum back to the middle by concurring with Punxsutawney Phil and predicting 6 more weeks.
+Here in Canada, Ontario’s Wiarton Willie also did not see his shadow, nor did Alberta’s Balzac Billy, giving us some hope that winter’s end is around the corner.
+But Nova Scotia’s Shubenacadie Sam swung the prognosticating rodent pendulum back by predicting 6 more weeks of winter.

 It’s fun to entertain these superstitious notions, but you may be wondering, where do they originate?
 Read on to learn about the history of Groundhog Day in North America.